Think Big Run The Bridge has 2 hotel partners, each offering an exclusive deal for Run The Bridge participants!

 If you are interested in acting in either role, please contact TRR directly before registering.

-There are some road closures in place on Sunday, February 18:
+There are some road closures in place on event day:

 Yes.
 Private Ambulance will have a presence on the course and a significant treatment area at the finish.